burnpiro/erdem.pl/content/posts/2020/2020-06-time-series-correlations/time-series-correlations.md

 #### Which features should I choose?

-There are a couple rules to select the right features.
+There are a couple of rules to select the right features.
 The first one (and the most obvious one) is to **select features with the lowest MAE score**.
 We can sort those columns and start selecting ones with the lowest values.
 The question is "How many columns?".
 The answer might not surprise you, it depends :).
 When you have more training data you can allow your model to be larger and so, select more features.
-If you have only a handful of training data you cannot design a model with >200 features because you're getting into [curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality) territory.
+If you have only a handful of training data you cannot design a model with >200 features because you're getting into the [curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality) territory.

 Another thing if the length of each column.
 As you can see on this example `reanalysis_specific_humidity_g_per_kg` is a useful feature (one of the best we have) with `2 minimum values of MAE`.
 When we have a case like this we usually selecting a shorter vector.
 So the decision is to select a vector length of 14 instead of 27, even if both have the same value of MAE (30).